About SETIG

 Email: snanduru@gfsfamilyservices.org

-I have been a member of AEA for almost ten years.
-I'm currently working closely with the Taiwan Ministry of Education in digital learning and STEAM education.
-Therefore, I have conducted many evaluation practices and research.
-I also have experience in international collaboration.
+He has been a member of AEA for ten year and is currently working closely with the Taiwan Ministry of Education in digital learning and STEAM education, which incorporates numerous research methods and evaluation practices and research.
+He also has experience in international collaboration.

 Email: tcliu0215@gmail.com

-Doctoral Student, Research, Assessment, & Evaluation concentration, School of Education, Ph.D. program, Virginia Commonwealth University
+Doctoral student, Research, Assessment and Evaluation Program, School of Education, Virginia Commonwealth University

 Traditionally, a program theory of change emphasizes a linear causal linkage to support intended program outcomes.
 My doctoral research focuses on non-linearity and complexities of a program as part of a larger system.
 This research examines how systems-thinking approaches to program evaluation are used and how the study interactions among multiple program components can guide program improvement and progress towards outcomes.